 About Milsom Counselling

-I hold a Master’s of Education in Counselling Psychology from the University of British Columbia and am a Registered Clinical Counsellor (BCACC).
-I have specialized training (Philadelphia Behaviour Therapy Association) and over five years clinical experience in working with individuals affected by Obsessive-Compulsive Disorder (OCD).
+I hold a Master’s of Education in Counselling Psychology from the University of British Columbia and am a Registered Clinical Counsellor (RCC) with the British Columbia Association of Clinical Counsellors (BCACC).
+I have specialized training from the Philadelphia Behaviour Therapy Association and over five years clinical experience in working with individuals affected by Obsessive-Compulsive Disorder (OCD).
 I am also a member of the International OCD Foundation (IOCDF) and attend their yearly lecture series, ensuring that I am constantly updating my knowledge and practice.
 My approach is grounded in Exposure and Response Prevention (ERP), the gold-standard, evidence-based treatment for OCD.
-Alongside ERP, I draw from Dialectical Behaviour Therapy (DBT), mindfulness practice, role-play and psychoanalytic insight to create a well-rounded, personalized approach to care.
+Alongside ERP, I draw from Dialectical Behaviour Therapy (DBT), Cognitive Behavioural Therapy (CBT), mindfulness practice, role-play and psychoanalytic insight to create a well-rounded, personalized approach to care.
+I tailor treatment to the unique anxiety-related challenges you are facing.
+In addition to specializing in OCD and anxiety disorders, my graduate training included a focus on vocational rehabilitation.
+This enables me to incorporate strategies that support clients experiencing challenges in the workplace or school environment.

 I understand how OCD can seep into every part of life, including relationships, work, hobbies, and your downtime.
 OCD essentially hijacks your life, steals your time and impacts self-worth and mood.
 My role is to walk alongside you, as a teammate and guide, helping you build the skills and confidence to reclaim your life.
 You don’t have to go through this alone.
 Let’s face OCD together.